asishmundhra/NewsFeedSystem/README.md

 The objective is to design and develop small working prototype of centralized newsfeed system.
 ## Description
 A simple newsfeed management system that takes a text file containing the URL of news sites .
-Further it reads & extracts security code of individual news from the symbols.pickel file & stores these feeds as JSON files by date.
+Further it reads & extracts security code of individual news from the symbols.pickle file & stores these feeds as JSON files by date.
 - Loop through symbols.pickle file & create a link by extracting security code from each row .
 - Extracts article link from that URL
 - Parses these links through Newspaper3k API